Frequently Asked Questions

 When did GE complete dredging in the Hudson?

-GE completed dredging on October 3, 2015.
-Now that dredging has been completed, 100 percent of the PCBs targeted by EPA have been addressed.
+GE completed dredging on October 3, 2015, and addressed 100 percent of the PCBs targeted by EPA.
 Despite the end of dredging, GEâ€™s work on the Hudson continues with a comprehensive evaluation of the floodplains along the riverâ€™s shoreline; long-term monitoring of environmental conditions in the river; and the ongoing cleanup of GEâ€™s former plant sites in Hudson Falls and Fort Edward.

 Are conditions improving in the Hudson?